 It is inherently difficult to measure the damages for pain and suffering because each person experiences pain and suffering differently.
 Furthermore, courts often give juries very little guidance for quantifying these awards.
 However, attorneys and juries sometimes use relevant factors to assign value to these kinds of damages.

 Factors courts sometimes consider in measuring damages for pain and suffering include:

 In arguing for certain amounts of damages, some attorneys also use a "multiplier method" where the attorney multiplies the economic damages by a certain number, usually between one and five.
 For example, if the plaintiff was moderately injured and suffered $50,000 in lost wages, an attorney might argue that the plaintiff should be awarded three times that amount ($150,000) for pain and suffering.

 While some states impose limits on these types of awards, Wyoming's state constitution specifically forbids them (except for claims against government entities).
 Additionally, the state's "modified comparative negligence" rule bars any recovery if the plaintiff was more than 50% responsible for causing the injury and otherwise reduces damages in proportion to the amount of fault attributed to the plaintiff.

-Although the state's comparative negligence rules could significantly affect an otherwise large award for damages, there is almost no limit to the amount of damages you can pursue after an accident in Wyoming.
+Although the state's comparative negligence rules could significantly affect an otherwise large award for damages, there's almost no limit to the amount of damages you can pursue after an accident in Wyoming.
 Therefore, it's important to have effective, persuasive representation.
-Find out about the strength of your claim by receiving a free claim evaluation from an experienced, local attorney who is familiar with pain and suffering damages in Wyoming.
+Find out about the strength of your claim by receiving a claim evaluation from an experienced, local attorney who is familiar with pain and suffering damages in Wyoming.

 Contact a qualified attorney.